Open Oakland

 Users benefit from guided experiences

 Research shows our audience wants clear expectations before committing.
-There is an opportunity for OpenOakland to improve its website by clearly communicating time, effort, and convenience using simple language, strong visual hierarchy, and accessible design.
+OpenOakland can better engage its audience by clearly communicating time, effort, and convenience through simple, accessible design.

 Users want to make informed decisions